 UCIMCO’s investment strategy involves two portfolios that provide students with different levels of experience opportunities to learn the art of investing.

 New members to UCIMCO follow the value-driven strategy as described in Edgar Wachenheim’s Common Stocks and Common Sense.

 New students learn a strategy in which they identify stocks that the market is likely undervaluing but have low bankruptcy risks.

-- Identify stocks with low price-to-earning P/E ratios relative to similar stocks.
+- Identify stocks with low price-to-earnings P/E ratios relative to similar stocks.

 - Among the stocks identified, identify those issued by firms with low risk of bankruptcy

 - Among the stocks identified, identify those that could generate rapid earnings growth of one or two factors change.

-Experienced stock-selection members use a growth-driven strategy as described by Michael Moe in his book, Finding the Next Starbucks.
+Experienced stock-selection members use a growth-driven strategy as described by Michael Moe in his book, Finding the Next Starbucks, where they: